5 Frugal Tips from Swiss Finance Bloggers| Updated: |

 4. Build your own pieces of furniture

 New pieces of furniture can be expensive in Switzerland.
-This is especially true if you want something that will last for a long time.
+This is especially true if you want something that will last long.

 Last year, we needed a new bookshelf and a new shoe rack.
-We looked a while for good options between new and second-hand pieces of furniture.
-But we did not find anything that fit our room at a reasonable price.
+We looked for good options between new and second-hand pieces of furniture.
+But we found nothing that fit our room at a reasonable price.

 Therefore, we decided to build our own pieces of furniture.
 In 2018, we built a bookshelf and a shoe rack.
 By doing that, we saved a lot of money and we have some pieces of furniture that perfectly fit our apartment.